Indian Health Service (IHS), HHS.

-13. Records may be disclosed under a business associate agreement to an IHS contractor (including a Health Information Exchange, Regional Health Information Organization, or E-prescribing Gateway) for the purpose of computerized data entry, medical Start Printed Page 1628transcription, duplication services, maintenance of records, data formatting services or for any other agency function or activity involving the use or disclosure of records contained in this system.
+13. Records may be disclosed under a business associate agreement to an IHS contractor for the purpose of computerized data entry, medical transcription, duplication services, or maintenance of records contained in this system.

 14. Records may be disclosed under a personal services contract or other agreement to student volunteers, individuals working for IHS, and other individuals performing functions for IHS who do not technically have the status of agency employees, if they need the records in the performance of their agency functions.

 15. Records regarding specific medical services provided to a unemancipated minor individual may be disclosed to the unemancipated minor's parent or legal guardian who previously consented to those specific medical services, to the extent permitted under 45 CFR 164.502(g).